The Goodyear Tire & Rubber Company (GT) is destined for greater heights as its last quarter sales were 5,212 M

 The Goodyear Tire & Rubber Company (NASDAQ: GT) Trading Performance Indicators

-Here are The Goodyear Tire & Rubber Company’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.19.
+Check out the current performance indicators for The Goodyear Tire & Rubber Company (GT).
+In the past quarter, the stock posted a quick ratio of 0.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.20.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 3.32, a number that is poised to hit 0.60 in the next quarter and is forecasted to reach 2.65 in one year’s time.